Homegear/Homegear-Doc/Homegear/source/first_steps.rst

 There are two ways to interact with Homegear:

+* First Homegear offers an administration UI.
+You can access it using the URL `https://<homegear IP>/admin`.
-* First Homegear offers a Command Line Interface (CLI).
+* In addition Homegear offers a Command Line Interface (CLI).
 Through the CLI you can do some basic things like creating users, pairing devices or execute one line script code.
+You can use it for example to reset your administration UI password.
+* Node-BLUE can by accessed using the URL `https://<homegear IP>/nb`.
 * The second way is to control Homegear using one of supported RPC protocols.
 By default Homegear's RPC server listen on four ports (defined in /etc/homegear/rpcservers.conf):

 +------+--------------------------------------------------------------------+